abhinmodgil/aisoc_output/1716287720.40116077/8_final_summary.md

 ### Executive Summary
-Multiple failed login attempts were made against a high-criticality web server using a valid domain account, but the source IP address is not associated with any known threats.
+Multiple failed login attempts were detected targeting a high-criticality web server, originating from an unknown external IP address.
+While the source IP is not flagged as malicious, the volume and timing suggest a potential brute force attack.

 ### Final Verdict
 **Suspicious**